WLFL PROPERTIES

 Witta Nature Refuge

-The Witta Conservation Reserve is located on the Maleny-Kenilworth Rd, Witta in the Sunshine Coast hinterland, Southeast Queensland.
+Witta Conservation Reserve is located on the Maleny-Kenilworth Rd, Witta, in the Sunshine Coast hinterland, South East Queensland.
 The total property area is 7.3 hectares.
 The reserve consists of a mosaic of remnant rainforest, rainforest regrowth areas, tall open forest and modified, neglected pasture areas.
 Nature conservation is the major land use.
-In the landscape context the property lies on the northern edge of a larger tract of privately owned vegetation that extend south to Reesville.
-These properties collectively form part of the headwaters of Elaman creek and support a regionally significant Koala population.
+In the landscape context, the property lies on the northern edge of a larger tract of privately owned vegetation that extends south to Reesville.
+These properties collectively form part of the headwaters of Elaman Creek and support a regionally significant Koala population.
 The broader landscape is a mosaic of cleared pasture, remnant and regrowth forest areas.

 Regional ecosystem (RE) mapping undertaken by the state government for the south-east.